Construction starts Aug 2021. Commissioning mid-to-late 2022.

 Find out more about the project in our fact sheets or send us an email.

-Thank you to everyone who attended our community engagement session on Thursday, 25 March at the Shark Bay Bowling Sport and Recreation Club.
+Thanks to everyone who attended our community engagement session on Thursday, 25 March at the Shark Bay Bowling Sport and Recreation Club.

 We were delighted to share the details about this exciting project with you and listen to your comments and concerns.